|

 Notwithstanding all this art and concealment,

-the work met with great opposition,
+the work met with great opposition, and was for a time suspended.

 At length, however, it was completed,